KULeuvenADVISE/CGGD/README.md

 # Constraint Guided Gradient Descent: Guided Training with Inequality Constraints

 This is the code repository for the experiments described in the paper _Constraint Guided Gradient Descent: Training with Inequality Constraints, Quinten Van Baelen, Peter Karsmakers_.
-The paper is available here [https://arxiv.org/abs/2206.06202](https://arxiv.org/abs/2206.06202).
+The paper is available [here](https://www.esann.org/sites/default/files/proceedings/2022/ES2022-105.pdf).

 Important Packages and Versions
 ---